ericchase-library/ts-library/README.md

 The build tools were completely rewritten, along with some of the library modules.
 As of now, the library should be considered on version 2.0.0.
 It's a work in progress, but should be much more useful than v1.

+These build tools use the Biome (https://biomejs.dev/) toolchain for formatting and linting most source files; as well as Prettier (https://prettier.io/) for formatting html and markdown files.
+Formatting has always been a massive pain point in web dev, and will probably continue to be so.
+From time to time, I find better tools for formatting files, and the build tools may be updated accordingly.

 ## Massive Disclaimer

 **This library is updated often!**